 - Complete - means the section is complete, all required data has been provided and there are no errors.
 All sections of the offer must be in a complete state before you can submit the offer.

 - In the Notes for certification section, provide testing instructions to the certification team to ensure that your app is tested correctly, in addition to any supplementary notes helpful for understanding your app.

 - Submit the offer for publishing by selecting Submit.
 We will send you an email when a preview version of the offer is available for you to review and approve.
-Return to Partner Center and select Go-live for the offer to publish your offer to the public (or if a private offer, to the private audience).
+Return to Partner Center and select Go-live for the offer to publish your offer to the public.